esimov/pigo/examples/web/README.md

 ## Webcam demo (slow)

 This demo shows how we can transfer the webcam frames from Python to Go by sending the captured frames as byte array into the standard output.
-We will run the face detector over the byte arrays received from the standard output and send the result into a web browser trough a webserver.
+We will run the face detector over the byte arrays received from the standard output and send the result into a web browser through a webserver.

 ### Run